configcat/docs/website/docs/glossary.md

 #### Site Reliability Engineer

-A site reliability engineer is an IT expert who uses automation tools to monitor and observe software reliability in the production environment.
+A site reliability engineer (SRE) is a professional in the field of information technology who uses automation tools to monitor the reliability of software in a live production environment.

 #### Smoke Test

-Smoke testing is performed at the beginning of the development process to ensure that the most important features of an application are working properly.
+Smoke testing is a type of testing done early in the software development process to confirm that the most critical features of an application are functioning correctly.

 #### Soak Testing

-Soak Testing is a type of non functional testing that is used to measure performance of a software application under a huge volume of load for an extended period of time.
+Soak testing is a type of non-functional testing that assesses a software application's performance under a high volume of load over an extended period of time.

 #### Software Development Life Cycle

-The Software Development Life Cycle (SDLC) is a structured process that enables the production of high-quality, low-cost software, in the shortest possible production time.
+The Software Development Life Cycle (SDLC) is a systematic approach aimed at producing high-quality, low-cost software efficiently and within a shorter timeframe.

 ## T

 #### Type I and Type II Errors

-A Type I error means rejecting the null hypothesis when it's actually true, while a Type II error means failing to reject the null hypothesis when it's actually false.
+A Type I error occurs when the null hypothesis is incorrectly rejected while it is actually true, while a Type II error occurs when the null hypothesis is wrongly not rejected while it is actually false.

 #### Trunk Based Development

-Trunk-based development is a version control management practice where developers merge small, frequent updates to a core “trunk” or main branch.
+Trunk-based development is a version control technique where developers regularly merge small updates into a central "trunk" or main branch.

 ## U

 #### User Acceptance Testing

-is a phase of software development in which the software is tested in the "real world" by the intended audience or business representative.
+User Acceptance Testing (UAT) is a stage in software development where the software is tested in a simulated real-world environment by its intended users or business representatives.

 ## V

 #### Version Control

-Version control — also known as source control or revision control — is an important software development practice for tracking and managing changes made to code and other files.
-It is closely related to source code management.
+Version control, also referred to as source control or revision control, is a crucial software development practice that tracks and manages changes to code and other files, and is closely linked to source code management.

 ## W